M-Media-Group/Cartes.io-Docs/guides/usage.md

 Finally, press the "Add marker" button at the bottom of the form to save your changes and add the marker to the map.

+#### Marker geolocation data
+After you add your marker, Cartes.io will automatically fill in the geocoded details if they were not provided, such as the elevation, textually formatted address, and other details.
+It can take anywhere from a few seconds to a few hours depending on load and the number of markers you have.
+You'll see a live notification in the bottom when the app has updated the marker with the geocoded details.

 ### Seeing marker details

 Click on a marker to open the popup with the marker's details.